aiidalab/aiidalab-on-azure/README.md

 #### Service Account Principal

-You also need a service account principal to be able to deploy the AiiDAlab on Azure.
+You also need a service account principal for terraform to setup the Kubernetes cluster and use the Helm provider.

-Your administrator might have already created a service account principal for you.
-In this case ask them to provide:
+Your administrator might have already created a service account principal for you in which case, ask them to provide:

 - the service account principal app id
 - the service account principal password
 - the service account object id